tbaghfalaki/TSJM_smmr/README.md

 ### R code for simulation studies
 The R code for simulation study is given by [here](/Exam1.md).
+The R code for simulation study (block diagonal coavriance matrix of the random effects) is given by [here](/Exam1.md).

 ### Computational time of TSJM